VewTech/VewCore.WebApi/README.md

 Features for VewCore.WebApi include:

 - [x] **CRUD Controller Generic Class**: Generic class that extends the Controller ASP.NET class with default CRUD operation methods using EntityFrameworkCore.
 - [x] **WebApi Helper Generic Class**: Provides wrapper methods around the CRUD endpoints a CrudController exposes.
+- [x] **WebApi Model interface**: Defines that a model will be used by a CrudController, and requires it to have useful data, such as an Id and a CreatedTimestamp.

 ## Installation